Skip to main content

 Study/Survey

-FCT has analyzed the career paths of 5,800 former doctoral fellows, whose Studentships began between 1995 and 2012, at various points after obtaining their degree.
-This analysis gave rise to the study "Impact of FCT funding on research careers in Portugal - professional trajectories of former FCT doctoral fellows", which aims to contribute to a broad perspective on the situation of doctoral graduates funded by FCT.
+The FCT analyzed the professional careers of 5,800 former doctoral fellows, whose Studentships between 1995 and 2012, at various points after obtaining their degrees.
+This analysis gave rise to the study "Impact of FCT funding on research careers in Portugal – professional trajectories of former FCT doctoral fellows," which aims to contribute to a broader perspective on the situation of FCT-funded doctoral students.

-The success rate is one of the conclusions that should be highlighted: the percentage of scholarship holders who obtained a degree is over 88%, a high figure and comparable with other European Union countries.
-The percentage of scholarship holders who obtained a degree is slightly higher among women, as well as among younger scholarship holders at the start of the Studentship.
+The success rate is one of the conclusions worth highlighting: the percentage of scholarship recipients who obtained their degree is over 88%, a high figure comparable to that of other European Union countries.
+The percentage of scholarship recipients who obtained their degree is slightly higher among women, as well as among younger scholarship recipients at the start of the Studentship.

-In Portugal, the most recent figures from the DGEEC's Careers of Doctorate Holders (CDH) survey (for 2020) show that the unemployment rate for doctorate holders is very low (2%).
-More than 80% of the total number of doctorate holders resident in our country carried out R&D activities: 68% of whom had a permanent contract and 32% of whom had a fixed-term contract.
+In Portugal, the most recent figures from the Careers of Doctorate Holders (CDH) survey, conducted by DGEEC (for 2020), reveal that the unemployment rate among PhD holders is very low (2%).
+More than 80% of all PhD holders residing in our country were engaged in R&D activities: 68% of whom had permanent contracts and 32% of whom had fixed-term contracts.

 The results of the study "Impact of FCT funding on research careers in Portugal – professional trajectories of former FCT doctoral fellows" are available in two documents, the final report and a summary of the main results.

-"This work has helped to fill the information gap on the impact of FCT funding on doctoral training, since there was no analysis of the success of FCT-funded scholarship holders in obtaining a doctoral degree, nor of their subsequent career paths.
-The growing maturity and attractiveness of the SNCT is evident, illustrated by the existence of fewer Studentships exclusively abroad, greater international and national cooperation, and more foreign students.
-The results show an efficient use of public funds, including European structural funds, with high degree success rates comparable to those of other EU countries."
+“This work has helped to fill the information gap on the impact of FCT funding on doctoral training, as there was no analysis of the success of FCT-funded fellows in obtaining their doctoral degrees, nor of their subsequent career paths.
+The growing maturity and attractiveness of the SNCT is evident, illustrated by the existence of fewer Studentships abroad, greater international and national cooperation, and more foreign students.
+The results demonstrate the efficient use of public funds, including European structural funds, with high success rates in obtaining degrees that are comparable to those of other EU countries.”